 Backpack 4.1 is the current version, and is being actively maintained by the Backpack team, with the help of a wonderful community of Backpack veterans.
 See all contributors.

 Backpack is under a license we call "You make money, I make money" (YummY).
 Backpack's source is public, and you can use it for free for non-commercial purposes (testing, non-profits, personal use, etc), but if you make money using it, you need to purchase a commercial license.
 Please see the pricing section for more details.
 In production, you need a license code for both commercial and non-commercial use, to prevent nagging notification bubbles.
-On localhost, you don't need a license code.
+On localhost, you don't need a license code at all.

 When installing Backpack, require its minor version (currently

-minor- FREE upgrade; MINOR breaking changes; historically every 6-12 months; upgrading takes less than 30 minutes; it allows us to add big new features, for free;
+minor- FREE upgrade; SOME breaking changes; historically every 6 months; upgrading takes 15-60 minutes; offers big new features, for free;

 patch- FREE upgrade; NO breaking changes; historically every week; upgrading can be done automatically with composer; includes bug fixes and non-breaking new features;

-For more, please see:
+For more information, please see: